 Some of the studies on inflation have also incorporated fiscal policy variable.
 Bhattacharya (1984) had stressed on the fiscal policy impact on inflation.
 Aghveli and Khan (1978) found a feedback relationship between money and prices in the context of Brazil, Columbia, Dominican Republic and Thailand.
-He explained his results in the structural model that monetary supply shock leads to increases in prices via the quantity theory mechanism, the increase in inflation leads to an increase in government expenditure (but not to a corresponding increase in revenues), thus creating a budget deficit, which is financed by money creation, which then leads to a further increase in prices and so on.
+He explained his results in the structural model that monetary supply shock leads to increases in prices via the quantity theory mechanism, the increase in inflation leads to an increase in government expenditure (but not to a corresponding increase in revenues), thus creating a budget deficit, which is financed by money creation, which then leads to a further increase in prices.

 Bhalla (1981) and Saini (1982) estimated augmented versions of monetarist models by inclusion of additional variables into the monetarist model.
-Dornbusch and Fischer (1981) estimated an equation derived from standard IS-LM-AS model which includes budget deficit and money growth as causal factors of inflation.
-In three countries of their sample - Gautemala, Israel and Sri Lanka - monetary growth did not provide an adequate explanation for inflationary pressures in the economy.
+Dornbusch and Fischer (1981) estimated an equation derived from standard IS-LM-AS model that includes budget deficit and money growth as causal factors of inflation.
+In three countries of their sample- Guatemala, Israel and Sri Lanka - monetary growth did not provide an adequate explanation for inflationary pressures in the economy.
 As for the budget deficit, it was found positive and significant in Israel.
-The results of Bhalla (1981) showed that in developing countries like India, Malaysia, Pakistan, Philippines, Sri Lanka,

-Thailand and Taiwan, there exists some indirect effects of budget deficit on inflation through the coefficients of lagged monetary growth.
+The results of Bhalla (1981) showed that in developing countries like India, Malaysia, Pakistan, Philippines, Sri Lanka, Thailand and Taiwan, there exist some indirect effects of budget deficit on inflation through the coefficients of lagged monetary growth.
 Sadanand Pustry (2012) concluded that a major cause of inflation in India is the increase in the fiscal deficit (especially revenue deficit) of not only the central government but also the state governments.
-To add to the above argument, a paper by Kumar and Mitra (2012) had stated that a restrictive monetary policy alone is insufficient to control inflation unless accompanied by a coordinated reduction in budget deficits.
+To add to the above argument, a paper by Kumar and Mitra (2012) had stated that restrictive monetary policy alone is insufficient to control inflation unless accompanied by a coordinated reduction in budget deficits.

 The paper by Mohanty and Klau (2001) concluded that firstly, the output gap is a significant determinant of inflation in all countries, though the precise influence is difficult to establish.
-Secondly, supply side factors seem to play more than a passing role in the inflation process.
-The results by Dua and Gaur (2009) showed that the supply side factors do affect inflation in agrarian economies.
+Secondly, supply-side factors seem to play more than a passing role in the inflation process.
+The results by Dua and

+Gaur (2009) showed that the supply-side factors do affect inflation in agrarian economies.
 Mishra and Roy (2011) explained inflation in India with a focus on food price inflation.
 They stated that food price inflation is typically higher than non-food inflation.
 Deepak Mohanty and Joice John (2014) stated that monetary policy impact on inflation has remained broadly unchanged.
-Their paper underscores the role of monetary policy and fiscal policy in the reduction of inflation irrespective of the nature of shock.
-Pratik Mitra, Indranil Bhattacharyya, Joice John, Indrani Manna, Asish Thomas George (2017) showed that the deficit-inflation impact is non-linear as fiscal deficit causes inflation to rise more at higher level of fiscal deficit and inflation.
-The ARDL models of Mitra et al (2017) suggested that incorporating error correction term (after the Bounds procedure of ARDL cointegration), the changes in fiscal deficit and crude oil prices significantly affect the changes in inflation.
+Their paper underscores the role of monetary policy and fiscal policy in the reduction of inflation irrespective of the nature of the shock.

-As discussed in earlier studies on inflation model in the context of India, monetarist approach is highly inadequate to explain the inflationary phenomenon in India.
-In next section, we try to identify the key determinants of inflationary process in the context of developing countries, incorporating both demand side and supply side factors.
+As discussed in earlier studies on inflation model in the context of India, the monetarist approach is highly inadequate to explain the inflationary phenomenon in India.
+In next section, we try to identify the key determinants of the inflationary process in the context of developing countries, incorporating both demand side and supply side factors.

-Section III Analytical Framework
+III.
+Analytical Framework

-The analytical framework of the inflation model for this paper is derived from Lucas (1973), where he viewed aggregate price level as a result of interaction of aggregate supply and aggregate demand factors.
-The aggregate supply schedule depends on the deviation of actual output from potential output in the economy.
+The analytical framework of the inflation model for this paper is derived from Lucas (1973), where he viewed aggregate price level as a result of the interaction of aggregate supply and aggregate demand factors.
+The aggregate supply schedule depends on the deviation of actual output from the potential output in the economy.
 We can start by specifying Lucas (1973) aggregate supply function:

-$$\pi^{t} = p_t - p{t-1} = \alpha + \beta_1 (y_t - y^) \tag{1}$$ where current inflation depends on the current output gap, and y^ is the potential output.
+$$\pi^{}{}{t} = p{t} - p{t-1} = \alpha + \beta{1}(y{t} - y^{})$$ (1)

+where current inflation depends on the current output gap, and y is the potential output.